 Santiago's subway is a safe and fast way to cross the Chilean capital.
 It does not serve all the neighborhoods but the majority of Santiago's points of interest.
 The subway is expanding: after two lines opened in 2018, a new line should open in 2026 and other projects are planned.

 The cost of the ticket varies, depending on the week of the day and the time:

-One of the particularities of Santiago’s subway is that, in order to smooth traffic flow during peak hours, some subway trains do not stop at every station, but at one in two.
+One of the particularities of Santiago's subway is that, to regulate traffic flow during peak hours, some subway trains do not stop at every station, but every two stations.
 Lines 2, 4 and 5 have three types of stations: red ones, green ones and mixed ones.
 Some trains stop at the red stations, others at the green ones.
-Before getting on the subway, just look at the color indicator, a green or red neon above every door of the subway, in order to know if you are about to enter in the right one.
+Before getting on the subway, just look at the color indicator, a green or red neon above every door of the subway, to know if you are about to enter in the right one.
 Every subway, no matter its color, stops at the mixed stations.
 During off-peak hours, no color is on.
 This means that the subway serves all the stations.
 Once you are in the subway train, the metro map is displayed with the colors on it, for you to know at which stations your train will stop.

 In Santiago, the bus is called the « micro ».
 The bus network serves all the neighborhoods but it is not the most reliable means of transport.
 Buses rarely arrive at the same time every day and may not stop at every station (even when they should), which are not always well indicated.
 Thus, it is hard to locate yourself when you take the bus, so be sure to be in advance if you choose this means of transport.

 A bus ticket costs $660 at any time of the day and week.
 If you exit the subway and take the bus, your card will not be debited when you validate it.

 Taxis / Colectivos